Automattic/Edit-Flow/readme.txt

 = 0.7.2 (??? ??, ????) =
 * Support for trashing posts from the calendar.
 Thanks [Dan York](https://github.com/danyork) for the idea and a bit of code
+* Users without the 'publish_posts' capability can now use and change custom statuses.
+Props [Daniel Chesterton](https://github.com/dchesterton)

 = 0.7.1 (Apr.
 11, 2012) =
 * Show the year on the calendar and story budget if it's not the current year